-Article 32.
+IV.
 Mileage Reimbursement

 The City will provide reimbursement to the employee for use of his/her personal vehicle for authorized work related travel.
-Such reimbursement shall be equal to the rate allowed for tax deduction by the federal IRS for employee business expenses not reimbursed for the applicable calendar year.
+Such reimbursement shall be equal to the rate allowed for tax deduction by the federal IRS for unreimbursed employee business expenses for the applicable calendar year.